nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/mqtt-authentication.md

 ## Configuring a Node

-1. Copy the ca.crt and ca.key file to node machine.
+1. Copy the `ca.crt` and `ca.key` files to the worker node.
 2. Generate the certificates
    1. Generate a client key:\
        `openssl genrsa -aes256 -out client.key 2048`
    2. Generate a certificate signing request:\
        `openssl req -out client.csr -key client.key -new`\
-       When prompted for the CN, enter the IP of the machine
+       When prompted for the CN, enter the public IP of the machine
    3. Send the CSR to the CA:\
        `openssl x509 -req -in client.csr -CA <path to ca file> -CAkey <path to ca key file> -CAcreateserial -out client.crt -days <duration>`
    4. Decrypt the keyfile:\